JovanVeljanoski/jupyter-voicepilot/README.md

 ### ChatGPT interaction

 If you start your voice message with "hey", the message will be sent to the `ChatGPT` model.
 If the current cell is empty, it will be converted to a markdown cell and the response will be added there.
-If the current cell is not empty, a new `markdown` cell will be inserted below the current cell, containign the response from ChatGPT.
+If the current cell is not empty, a new `markdown` cell will be inserted below the current cell, containing the response from ChatGPT.

 ### Notebook navigation